TafadzwaMangena/quick_play--tic-tac-toe/README.md

 ### Lighthouse Report

 - Accessibility - I confirmed that the colors and fonts chosen are easy to read and accessible (in all pages) by running it through lighthouse in devtools.
-- See below the results of each page.
+- See below the results.

-  - Welcome Page

-  - Options and Rules Page

-  - Game Area Page

-  - Dialog

 ---